kndwin/nextjs-blog/posts/how-to-set-up-dark-mode-for-nextjs.md

 ## Introduction
 I love [gruvbox](https://github.com/morhetz/gruvbox)!
 You can probably tell by colorscheme of this site.
-I went to great lengths to get dark mode to work (dat aesthetic grind) and I'd like to share how I did it! 😃
+I went to great lengths to get dark mode to work (dat aesthetic grind) jnd I'd like to share how I did it! 😃

 ### Prerequisite
 Familar with Typescript, Nextjs and a bit of Sass (just enough for @import statements)